 Trimming around your ears is a fairly straightforward process: you simply want to create a space between your sideburn and ear.
 And be sure to trim the neck hair just under your ear, as well.

 One of the keys to trimming your neckline is to go slowly and carefully.
 Frequently check your progress in the mirror to make sure that you’re following an even line.
 Once you’ve established your neckline, you can go ahead and shave what’s left beneath the line, preferably with beard clippers.
 Using a straight razor isn’t necessary during this step.

-You don’t want to go too high or too low with your neckline.
+- You don’t want to go too high or too low with your neckline.
 If you trim too high, you lose that perceived mass regarding the volume of your beard.
 This becomes more apparent as your beard gets longer since a bulk of a beard’s length and thickness comes from the neck.

-Shaving up to your jaw gives you the appearance of a smaller face.
-In turn, that results in a more feminine, emasculated look – which probably isn’t the look you’re going for, right?
+- Shaving up to your jaw gives you the appearance of a smaller face.

 Ah, the cheek line – that part where your beard stops and the skin on your cheeks begins.
 Keeping it trimmed and neat only improves your overall look.
 But like the neckline, the cheek line isn’t the same for every man.
 And a lot of it depends on your genetics.

 Let’s dig deeper into the how-to of shaping your cheek line, along with some things to consider during the process.